Is your business booming?

 “For example, you could be a master craftsman, but struggle to keep on top of financial information or perhaps you are an incredibly successful ‘face’ of a business but need some help behind the scenes.”

-Watson adds: “Hiring an employee is a big commitment and it’s important to get it right.
+Mandy adds: “Hiring an employee is a big commitment and it’s important to get it right.

 “From advertising to the eventual hire, you must be compliant with the law.
 And it doesn’t stop there.
 You have an ongoing duty to anyone you recruit on a permanent and employed basis.